opensearch-project/project-meta/COMMUNICATIONS.md

 [CONTRIBUTING](CONTRIBUTING.md) if you're interested in contributing to the project.

-## Public Slack
+## Slack

-OpenSearch has a workspace on [Slack](https://opensearch.slack.com) to provide public communication channels for all people interested in OpenSearch.
+OpenSearch has a workspace on [Slack](https://opensearch.slack.com) to provide open communication channels for all people interested in OpenSearch.

 The following guidelines include a Getting Started for steps to register and setup the workspace along with tips for using the workspace.
 Please read through